 1. What does voluntary health insurance cover?

 Voluntary health insurance typically covers a range of medical services, including hospital stays, doctor visits, prescription medications, and preventive care.
 The specific coverage can vary depending on the insurance provider and the plan chosen by the individual.
-Some plans may also offer additional benefits such as dental, vision, or mental health coverage.
+Some plans may offer additional benefits such as dental, vision, or mental health coverage.

 It’s important to carefully review the details of the policy to understand what is covered and any limitations or exclusions that may apply.